rohan908/Project-CinderSight/DEPLOYMENT_GUIDE.md

 2. Verify all environment variables are set correctly
 3. Ensure your code works locally before deploying
 4. Check that all dependencies are properly specified
 5. For Netlify build issues, check the Node.js version and ESLint configuration
+6. For API connection issues, verify the Railway URL and CORS settings